 (h) to provide information and assistance on EU funding programmes, in particular by advising and assisting local councils and non-governmental organisations (NGOs) to draw up and submit competitive project applications.

 MEUSAC’s operations are led by a dynamic management team and a highly motivated and dedicated staff to ensure that the services offered are of the highest professional calibre possible.

-The Head of MEUSAC ensures that the tasks enstrusted to MEUSAC by government are fulfilled.
-He has overall responsibility for all matters pertaining to the management and operations of MEUSAC.
-He is assisted by three Directors and a Manager, who lead teams of executives and administrative staff to provide services related to the functions of the Agency, namely: EU Funding; EU Policy and Legislation; Human Resources and Administration, and; Communications and Events
+The Head of MEUSAC has overall responsibility for all matters pertaining to the management and operations of the Agency and ensures that the tasks entrusted to MEUSAC by government are fulfilled.
+Three Directors and a Manager, lead teams of executives and administrative staff to provide services related to the core functions of the Agency, namely: EU Funding; EU Policy and Legislation; Human Resources and Administration, and; Communications and Events.

 Ms Falzon graduated in European Studies in 2009 and obtained her Masters degree in European Studies in 2013.
 Between 2010 and 2012 she worked at the Office for Competition within the Malta Competition and Consumer Affairs Authority where she was engaged in investigations, mergers and acquisitions, sector inquiries, management of EU-funded projects and the overall coordination of European affairs.